 Locomotive Inspection Act in Railroad Claims

 The Locomotive Inspection Act (LIA) is a special federal law which says that the railroads must keep the locomotive and all parts of the locomotives in their fleet in good working order.
 If the railroad violates the Locomotive Inspection Act then any resulting injury or death is 100 percent and absolutely the railroad’s responsibility.
 The idea behind the law is that the railroad whether or not Norfolk Southern, CSX or Amtrak must keep this key piece of equipment in good working order or the railroad workers and the general public could be catastrophically harmed.
-If you need help applying the locomotive inspection act to your Virginia railroad claim, our dedicated attorneys could help you through this process.
+If you need help applying the locomotive inspection act to your Virginia railroad claim, our dedicated railroad accident attorneys could help you through this process.

 How Does LIA Work?